Saphereye/lan-chat/README.md

 Usage
 ---
+1. Run `lan-chat --help` to learn about the commands.
-1. Run `lan-chat -i` to run the server.
-The output will display the server ip
+2. Run `lan-chat -i` to run the server.
+The output will display the server IP.
-2. Use `lan-chat -s <server-ip>` to connect to the server
+3. Use `lan-chat -s <server-ip>` to connect to the server

 Running Example
 ---